squaresLab/pldi-artifact-2019/README.md

 # PLDI VM Artifact

 If you're interested in producing results consistent with the tables in the paper, please see the VM instructions below.
-Note: the artifact software is outdated, unmaintained, and less fully featured than the upcoming tool release.
-To proceed, first [download the VM](https://zenodo.org/record/2642857#.XL4nkJNKjok).
+Note: the artifact software is outdated, unmaintained, and less fully featured than the [tool release now supported here](https://github.com/comby-tools/comby).To proceed, first [download the VM](https://zenodo.org/record/2642857#.XL4nkJNKjok).

 ## VM Getting Started Guide